mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta-Wiki_Tips.md

 At the top of every page are a row of icons.
 This table explains them beginning from leftmost icon to rightmost.

-> **Tip:** if wanting to add a new simple, text-only page or wanting to make simple edits to a page then the Prose.io buttons with the colored backgrounds are the easiest way.
+> **Tip:** for simple, text-only page edits or new pages the Prose.io buttons with the colored backgrounds are the easiest way.
+It just requires a single authorization with your Github account and then it can handle submissions on your behalf.
 For more about creating/editing pages see the [Creating/Editing a Page](/Meta-Creating_Editing_a_Page) guide.

 | Icon | Title | Description |
 |-|-|-|